aqilc/rustscript/readme.md

 	}; // { ... } type declarations are treated as records, not Structs.
 If you want to make a struct you have to define it with `struct x {}`. optional?: *Database; // Option types can only be pointers.
 Type recursion can only be done with pointers.
 }

+// Strings, objects and arrays will always be heap allocated unless they are never modified.
+They will not be available on the "systems" flavor of the language.

 const obj = {
 	prop: "lol"